-During root canal treatment, we clean the canals and remove any infected pulp.
-When there is still some infection present after root canal therapy, you may require an apicoectomy.
-During an apicoectomy, we remove the apex (or root tip) and, if necessary fill the root tip to prevent any further infection.
-If left untreated, infected roots can cause damage to other teeth, spread infection, and cause resorption of the jawbone.
+When there is still some infection present after root canal therapy, or re-infection occurs, you may require an apicoectomy.
+During an apicoectomy, we remove the apex (or root tip) and seal the root tip to prevent any further infection.
+If left untreated, infected roots can cause damage to other teeth, spread infection, and cause resorption/damage to the jawbone.

 Some examples of circumstances when you may require an apicoectomy include:

 Before your surgery, your endodontist will typically prescribe an antibiotic or anti-inflammatory medication in order to treat your underlying infection.
-Then we will take an X-Ray to allow the endodontist to properly plan for the apicoectomy.
+Then we will take an X-Ray and 3D CT scan to allow the endodontist to properly plan for the apicoectomy.

 You will be provided with detailed post-care instructions, and given prescriptions for pain relief and antibiotic therapy as needed for your individual situation.
 We will schedule a follow up appointment to have the endodontist examine the healing process, and remove the sutures.
-After a few months, the area should heal completely.
+We will follow up to check on the healing.